CSkya32/bitcoin/CONTRIBUTING.md

 contributing.

 Firstly in terms of structure, there is no particular concept of "Core developers" in the sense of privileged people.
-Open source often naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
+Closed source often naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
 However, some hierarchy is necessary for practical purposes.
 As such there are repository "maintainers" who are responsible for